enonic/old-xp-doc/doc/developer/schema/relationship-types.rst

 Relationship Types
 ==================

+.. note:: **Relationship types are optional and experimental, they currently do not provide relevant functionality to your projects**

 Custom content types may have relationships to each other or other content types.
 For instance, a person may have an image, or an employee may have a boss, or belong to a department.
 These relationships must be defined with a specific *relationship type*, then used